 Phillips & Cohen secured for one of its clients an SEC award of $30 million for his information and assistance that exposed and stopped a massive securities fraud.
 It is the largest SEC whistleblower reward made under the Dodd-Frank program.

 The Dodd-Frank Wall Street Reform and Protection Act, known as the Dodd-Frank Act, created the SEC whistleblower reward program and a CFTC whistleblower reward program in 2010.
 Both US citizens and foreign nationals may file whistleblower claims and receive rewards.

-- Whistleblower rewards: Whistleblowers will receive a reward of 10 percent to 30 percent based on the amount the SEC and CFTC collect as a result of the whistleblower's information, if more than $1 million is collected.
-Once the SEC or CFTC recovers more than $1 million, recoveries in related cases by other agencies also are counted toward the whistleblower award.
+- Whistleblower rewards: Whistleblowers will receive a reward of 10 percent to 30 percent based on the amount the SEC and CFTC collects as a result of the whistleblower's information, if more than $1 million is collected.
+Once the SEC recovers more than $1 million, recoveries in related cases by other agencies also are counted toward the whistleblower award.
 The law says certain factors will be considered to determine the whistleblower's reward: